Health Fitness In

 Conclusion

-Fiber can also help slow the absorption of sugar and carbohydrates, which can lead to better glycemic control especially in people with diabetes.
-And high-fiber foods promote satiety and can keep you full longer than low-fiber foods.
+Fiber can also help slow the preoccupation with sugar and carbohydrates, which is necessary for better glycemic control, particularly in people with diabetes.
+High-fiber foods help with satiety and keep you full longer than low-fiber foods.

 Also Read: Healthy Veggie Dip – Healthy Dips and Spreads